 Where we identify gaps in the available evidence, we will generate new human biomonitoring data through the implementation of targeted surveys and the analysis of biobanked samples.

-In order to ensure that our work with data respects all relevant ethics and legal requirements at both national and European level, we are developing a Data Management Plan.
+In order to ensure that our work with data respects all relevant ethics and legal requirements at both national and European level, we have developed a Data Management Plan and a Data Policy.

 It is a principle aim of the project to increase the availability of human biomonitoring data to policy makers, stakeholders and the broader research community, in order to multiply the benefits that can be generated through its use.

-As such, all human biomonitoring data generated under the project will be made available via IPCHEM – the Information Platform for Chemical Monitoring.
+As such, all human biomonitoring data generated under the project will be made available to policy makers and all metadata will be accessible via IPCHEM – the Information Platform for Chemical Monitoring.
 Existing data used under HBM4EU will also be made available via IPCHEM to the extent possible while respecting all ethics and legal restrictions that might apply.

 IPCHEM is the reference access point for discovering chemical monitoring data collections which are managed by and are available to European Commission bodies, Member States, international and national organisations and research communities.